wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-protect-information/includes/5-secure-guest-access.md

 Before you collaborate with guests in Teams, you must configure your Azure AD settings.

-1. Sign in to the [Azure portal](https://portal.azure.com) as a tenant administrator.
+1. Sign into the [Azure portal](https://portal.azure.com) as a tenant administrator.
 1. Select **Azure Active Directory** > **Users** > **User settings**.
 1. Under **External users**, select **Manage external collaboration settings**.
 You can also access the same settings from **Manage** > **Organizational relationships** > **Settings**.
 1. On the **External collaboration settings** page, choose the policies you want to enable.